 In recent years, substantial progress has been achieved in the development of foundational models.
 Notably, the integration of these foundational models with geospatial data, referred to as \textit{GeoAI Foundation Models}, has demonstrated significant potential across various applications, ranging from geographic question answering and remote sensing image understanding to map generation and location-based services~\cite{zhang2023geogpt}.
 Nevertheless, it is crucial to acknowledge that the development and application of GeoAI foundation models introduce significant privacy and security risks, an aspect that has not yet received comprehensive attention to date.

-Rao et al.\cite{rao2023building} examined the privacy and security risks associated with the entire lifecycle of GeoAI foundation models.
+Rao et al.\cite{rao2023building} examine the privacy and security risks associated with the entire lifecycle of GeoAI foundation models.
 The study identifies a range of potential privacy and security risks in different phases of GeoAI foundation model development.
-The authors highlighted the challenges in using such foundations models in geospatial research mainly include balancing privacy and utility, mitigating geographic biases, and ensuring cross-modal privacy risks are addressed.
+The authors highlight that leveraging such foundational models in geospatial research poses challenges, particularly in balancing privacy and utility, mitigating geographic biases, and addressing cross-modal privacy risks.

-Several other studies have explored the use of foundation models in geospatial data analysis. mooney et al.~\cite{mooney2023towards} investigated the performance of ChatGPT in a real Geographic Information Systems (GIS) exam.
-The study identifies challenges in teaching spatial concepts to LLMs, mainly due to the limitations in handling multimodal content. \cite{tao2023mapping} explore the potential of leveraging ChatGPT for the task of map design.
-The authors conducted two sets of experiments, testing the generation of thematic maps through specified prompts and the creation of mental maps purely from textual descriptions of geographic spaces.
-Though ChatGPT's reliance on textual input and output, the authors showed that ChatGPT holds the potential to revolutionise map design processes, particularly in educational and research contexts, while emphasising the need for cautious consideration of its current limitations and validation of data sources.
+Several other studies have explored the use of foundation models in geospatial data analysis.
+Mooney et al.~\cite{mooney2023towards} investigate the performance of ChatGPT in a real Geographic Information Systems (GIS) exam.
+The study identifies challenges in teaching spatial concepts to LLMs, mainly due to the limitations in handling multimodal content.
+Tao and Xu~\cite{tao2023mapping} explore the potential of leveraging ChatGPT for the task of map design.
+The authors conduct two sets of experiments, testing the generation of thematic maps through specified prompts and the creation of mental maps purely from textual descriptions of geographic spaces.
+Though ChatGPT's reliance on textual input and output, the authors show that ChatGPT holds the potential to revolutionise map design processes, particularly in educational and research contexts, while emphasising the need for cautious consideration of its current limitations and validation of data sources.